 Prince Sultan University (PSU), with its commitment to uphold the Vision 2030 of the Kingdom of Saudi Arabia (KSA), aims to provide high-quality graduates that meet the highest international standards.
 The Evaluation & Academic Accreditation Center (EAAC) is committed to guaranteeing that the quality of instruction and services at PSU, meet the highest excellence standards set by accreditation and certification agencies and organizations.

-Thanks to the collaborative effort of PSU management, academic and non-academic units, orchestrated by the EAAC, PSU has merited full National Center for Academic Accreditation and evAluation (NCAAA) full seven-year accreditation in all nine of those campaigns.
+Thanks to the collaborative effort of PSU management, academic and non-academic units, orchestrated by the EAAC, PSU has merited National Center for Academic Accreditation and evAluation (NCAAA) accreditation for the institution and its 13 programs.
 More recent degree programs are in preparation for their turns for national accreditation.

 PSU was chartered in 1999 for a purpose: to be a pioneer in higher education.
 Modestly starting small in size with 200 students and 20 faculty that Fall term, PSU was the first private and nonprofit higher education institution in the Kingdom.
 Its focus was meeting the needs of the public and private sectors.
 This called for crafting the right mix of quality faculty, academic rigor, groomed soft skills, and infusion of a strong work ethic in all of the University graduates.